- Who We Are

 - 18 years of age or older,

-- a resident of Oregon or Washington,
+- a resident of Oregon, Washington, or Vermont;

-- capable of making and communicating health care decisions for him/herself,
+- capable of making and communicating health care decisions for him/herself;

 - and diagnosed with a terminal illness that will lead to death within six months.